 Get exclusive member benefits & effect social change.
 Join Today

-Although this condition can affect younger men, it is more prevalent in middle-aged men.
-Experts believe that stress plays a major factor in age-related impotence cases.
+Although impotence can affect younger men, it’s more prevalent in middle-aged and older adult men.
+Researchers believe that stress plays a major role in age-related impotence cases.

-One of the most common causes of impotence related to age is atherosclerosis.
-This condition is caused by damage to the small blood vessels.
-These blood vessels are responsible for supplying blood flow to the penis.
-This is why the number one sign of atherosclerosis in men is impotence.
+One of the most common age-related causes of impotence is atherosclerosis.
+This condition is caused by a buildup of plaque in the arteries.
+The buildup makes it difficult for blood to flow to the rest of the body.
+The lack of blood flow to the penis can cause impotence.
+This is why impotence is the number one sign of atherosclerosis in men.

-Discuss any medical conditions that you may have with your doctor.
-Sharing your medical history with a doctor can help him or her determine what is causing your impotence.
-Let your doctor know if you are taking medication.
-Include the name of the medication, how much you take, and when you began taking it.
-Also let him or her know if the impotence was first experienced after taking medication.
+Your doctor may be able to diagnose impotence by taking a medical history and performing a physical examination.
+Make sure to discuss any medical conditions that you may have with your doctor.
+Sharing your medical history with your doctor can help them determine the cause of your impotence.
+It’s also important to let your doctor know if you’re taking any medication.
+Tell them the name of the medication, how much you take, and when you began taking it.
+Also notify your doctor if you first experienced impotence after taking a certain medication.

-Stress relief methods such as meditation and therapy may be useful in treating impotence caused by stress.
+Stress relief methods, such as meditation and therapy, may also be useful in treating impotence caused by stress.
 Make sure you get plenty of sleep and exercise to reverse stress-related impotence.

 Written by: April Kahn